-Each Diploma program consists of (1) a disciplinespecific component and (2) the Communication and Academic Literacy component (does not apply to Diploma of Business - see additional information below).
+Each Diploma program consists of (1) a discipline-specific component and (2) the Communication and Academic Literacy component.

-(1).
+- (1).
 The discipline-specific component consists of a suite of courses which are selected based on the Degree and specialisation (Major) the student wishes to pursue at UNSW or the student's future career.
-Each of the courses runs for a term (12 weeks) and is equivalent in content and outcomes to the respective First-Year undergraduate course at UNSW.
-However, the Diploma program has more support systems in place, including face-to-face contact hours, and a slightly slower pace of study.
-(2).
-The Communication and Academic Literacy course (CAL) is designed to equip learners with the Academic English, communication and academic literacy skills required for successful participation in undergraduate programs at UNSW.
-This course is characterised by a focus on oral communication, academic literacy, digital and information literacy, and learner autonomy.
-CAL 4 (code AELC1304) can be taken over one term for students with an IELTS or equivalent of 7.0 or greater.
+Each of the courses runs for a term (12 weeks) and is equivalent incontent and outcomes to the respective First-Year undergraduatecourse at UNSW.
+However, the Diploma program has more support systems in place, including face-to-face contact hours, and a slightly slower pace of study. - (2).
+The Communication and Academic Literacy course (CAL) is designed to equip learners with the academic literacy and communication skills they require to succeed in their tertiary studies.
+This course is characterised by a focus on tertiary orientation, academic literacy, critical thinking, and learner autonomy.
+CAL 4 (code AELC1304) can be taken over one term for students with an IELTS or equivalent of 7.5 or greater.
 Formal permission is required for this option.
-Students who have an IELTS score below 7.0 will be provided with additional tuition and language support (144 Hours in total) and will complete the course over three terms, CAL 1, CAL 2, CAL 3 (code AELC1301, 1302, 1303).
+Students who have an IELTS score below 7.5 will be provided with additional tuition and language support (144 Hours in total) and will complete the course over three terms, CAL 1, CAL 2, CAL 3 (code AELC1301, 1302, 1303).